solliancenet/MCW-Azure-Synapse-Analytics/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics.md

 1. What product can WWI use to visualize their retail transaction data?
 Is it a separate tool that they need to install?

    - Power BI.
-They can create, edit and view Power BI reports directly within the Azure Synapse Analytics workspace.
+They can create, edit and view Power BI reports directly within the Azure Synapse Studio.
 They can also use Power BI Desktop to create and publish both datasets and reports that are then available within workspace.

 2. Can they use this same tool to visualize both the batch and streaming data in a single dashboard view?